 - 1 tsp sesame oil

-- Once the sauce has become shiny then turn off the heat.
+- When the sauce has coated all the pork and become shiny, turn the heat off.

-- Serve the pork with the shredded cabbage on a plate.
+- Serve the pork with shredded cabbage on a plate.